The Queen’s Commonwealth Essay Competition 2019 Now Open

 - The RCS suggests that entrants retain a copy of their original work as regretfully we are unable to return or provide copies of submissions.

-Prize & Awards for Winners: Prizes have traditionally been awarded only to the first prize winners in the Senior and Junior categories and also vary year by year.
+Value of Award: Prizes have traditionally been awarded only to the first prize winners in the Senior and Junior categories and also vary year by year.
 All entrants receive a Certificate of Participation and one Winner and Runner-up from the Senior and Junior categories will win a trip to London for a week-long series of educational and cultural events.

 Please visit the ‘Terms and Conditions’ page and Competition Webpage before submitting your entry.

 Provider: The Royal Commonwealth Society